 In practice, the difference between two systems typically amounts to less than 10% of impressions delivers.
 In most cases, less than 5%.

 In some cases, the third party system may not deliver the ad.
-This usually takes place when the advertisers has additional targeting in place like:
+This usually takes place when the advertisers have additional targeting in place like:

 In the cases above, it is not possible for Broadstreet to “know” if the third party ad delivered.
 Only clear communication between the publisher and client at the start of the campaign can prevent this from being an issue.